newaetech/chipwhisperer/docs/source/Targets/CW303 XMEGA.md

 ### Building Firmware

-Building firmware for this target requires make and avr-gcc.
+Building firmware for this target requires `make` and `avr-gcc`.
 Installation of both these are covered in the {doc}`installation instructions <../installation>`.

-If you have make and avr-gcc, you can build firmware by navigating via command line to the relevant build directory and running:
+If you have `make` and `avr-gcc`, you can build firmware by navigating via command line to the relevant build directory and running:

 ```bash